tamara-schmitz/ffmpeg-docker-container/README.md

 have to be in or in a subdirectory of the directory where you execute the commands.

+So if I'm in the folder `/home/me/Videos` and I set the file input.mp4 as my input, my output cannot be in `/home/me/Documents` since the container can only see what is inside `/home/me/Videos`.

 #### Test the image and your runtime:

 `docker run --rm ghcr.io/tamara-schmitz/ffmpeg-docker-container:master`